jeju5/management/cs/aws/aws_developer.md

 * Elastic Beanstalk
   * Deployment & Scaling Web service.
   * You can select EC2 of your choice
+  * You can also deploy docker image as well. (not only EC2)
   * Supports Java, php, Python, Ruby, Go, Docker, .Net, Node.js / Tomcat, Passenger, Puma, IIS
   * You can create an app with source code zip file. (this is saved to s3 bucket)
   * Deployment policy (Updating EBS)